braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/implementation_guide.md

 ### Import Statements and Helper Files

-When building out Content Cards, it is recommended to integrate them using a single `import Appboy-iOS-SDK` statement with the use of a helper file.
+When working with custom implementation Content Cards, it is recommended to integrate them using a single `import Appboy-iOS-SDK` statement with the use of a helper file.
 This approach limits issues that arise from excessive SDK imports, making it easier to track, debug, and alter code.
 An example helper file can be found [here](https://github.com/braze-inc/braze-growth-shares-ios-demo-app/blob/master/Braze-Demo/BrazeManager.swift).

 ### Content Cards as Custom Objects